elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/005-testing-antipatterns.md

 end
 ```

-Now, when reading the tests for `InStockBook`, the developer can safely gloss over `IsbnService`'s implementation until its contract changes.
-With this dilemma solved, we've now comprehensively categorized the strategies that allow you to avoid testing private methods without sacrificing the clarity of your test suite or its overall coverage of your implementation code.
+Now, when reading the tests for `InStockBook`, the developer can safely gloss
+over `IsbnService`'s implementation until its contract changes.
+With this
+dilemma solved, we've now comprehensively categorized the strategies that allow
+you to avoid testing private methods without sacrificing the clarity and
+coverage of your test suite.

 ### Reflections